JulianKemmerer/PipelineC/docs/pypeline_guide.md

 split its logic across multiple clock cycles.
 That's normally what you want for a small state machine.
-But sometimes you want to call a large, otherwise-combinational pipeline stage (a multiplier, a divider, a deep arithmetic chain) from inside such a context, and you're fine with it taking several cycles internally as long as it still produces a valid/ready style stream.
+But sometimes you want to call a large, otherwise-combinational pipeline stage (a multiplier, a divider, a deep arithmetic chain) from inside such a context, and you're fine with it taking several cycles internally — its result simply appears a fixed number of cycles later.

 `AUTOPIPELINE(func)` produces a callable tag object (the same all-caps factory style as `MULTI_CYCLE[...]`) that tells the synthesiser it's allowed to insert pipeline registers